minFraud Alerts

 MANUAL_REVIEWThe transaction was flagged as risky after manual review

-POSTAL_VELOCITYIP address had high velocity of orders (e.g. different zipcodes on same IP address)
+POSTAL_VELOCITYIP address had high velocity of orders (e.g. different zip codes on same IP address)

 Securing your webhook